gbmhunter/blog/content/programming/microcontrollers/psoc/using-cplusplus-with-psoc-creator.md

 ## Preventing Exceptions

-You'll notice that if you are trying to use your own versions of new and delete, you will get a error from the linker saying undefined reference to `__gxx_personality_v0`.
+You'll notice that if you are trying to use your own versions of `new` and `delete`, you will get a error from the linker saying undefined reference to `__gxx_personality_v0`.

 {{< figure src="/images/programming-psoc/cplusplus-linker-error-undefined-reference-to-gxx-personality.png" caption="Add the custom compile flag '-fno-exceptions' to every .cpp file you want to compile in PSoC Creator to prevent the 'undefined reference to __gxx_personality_v0' linker error."  width="600px" >}}